emilydaykin/Gifter/README.md

 # Gifter

-An e-commerce web and mobile site to browse and buy gifts for loved ones for any occasion.
-Gifter is built with React, ___, Stripe and Firebase.
+A full-stack, tested??? & responsive e-commerce web and mobile site to browse and buy gifts for any occasion.
+Gifter is built with JavaScript, TypeScript, React, Redux, Sass, Stripe and Firebase.

 [Live Gifter App](https://giftsbygifter.netlify.app/)